 As a family physician, Dr. Barbara L. Riley has always made her own family as well as her medical career her highest priorities.
 As her responsibilities as a parent have changed she has modified her work as a physician, taking part-time jobs when necessary.
-Now her children are older, she has the chance to extend her work around the world, and broaden the group she cares for.
+When her children became older, she found the opportunity to extend her work around the world, and broaden the group she cares for.

 Born in Alaska with Aleut and Inupiat heritage, Barbara Riley first left her home town of Dillingham in 1969 to attend Seattle Pacific College in the state of Washington.
 She attended the University of Colorado School of Medicine in Denver and received her M.D. in 1977.
 Following an internship in family practice at the Lancaster General Hospital in Pennsylvania, Dr. Riley married Richard Asher, M.D., a Cherokee from Oklahoma whom she met in medical school.
 They moved to Wyoming to complete their residencies at the University of Wyoming.
 After she became board certified in family practice, the couple relocated to Sitka, Alaska, in 1982.
 In order to devote her energies to her young family and believing that her sons should be her highest priority, Dr. Riley worked part-time to help balance her responsibilities.
 As well as locum tenens coverage, filling in for other physicians as needed, she worked part-time for a vaccination project run by the state of Alaska and the University of California, Los Angeles.